yasirsaleem502/Target-Customer-Identification-using-DBSCAN-and-detect-outlier/README.md

 ## Project Overview

 The objective of this case study is to develop a clustering model that segments customers based on their spending behavior, income, and other demographics.
 Additionally, the model should identify outliers—customers whose behavior significantly deviates from the general population.
-Outliers can often represent either very high-value or very low-value customers, both of which could require different marketing approaches
+Outliers can often represent either very high-value or very low-value customers, both of which could require different marketing approaches.

 ## Objective
 The primary objectives of this analysis are:
 - To segment customers based on demographics and spending behaviour.
 - To understand the relationship between income, age, gender, and spending score.
 - To provide actionable insights for targeted marketing strategies

+We have applied the same data to K-means clustering, hierarchical clustering, and the DBSCAN algorithm to compare their results and highlight the differences.
+Then, we detected outliers.

 ## Table of Contents
 - [Introduction](#introduction)